Previous Post – Day One: The Coulonge Headwaters From From Lac Larouche (Km 271) To Lac Grand (Km 252)

 - weather: sunny all day with a bit of wind to paddle into

-- campsite: CRCS02 Lac Ward boat launch area – room for 2 or 3 by 4 person tents, possibly larger ones, an “ok” campsite for the end of a long day
+- campsite: CRCS02 Lac Ward boat launch area – room for 2 or 3 four-person tents, possibly larger ones, an “ok” campsite for the end of a long day

 A very nice Day One campsite to start the trip – and a beautiful morning to start Day Two as we loaded up the canoe for the move downriver.
 We were hoping to do 25 or so kilometers, campsites determining the exact stopping point.
 Pork Rapids looked like a potential target.